sonnyparlin/Sinatra-Starter/README.md

 Sinatra Starter
 ==============

 A starter template for my Sinatra projects.
-Uses erb, coffeescript, scaffolding_extensions and has a basic MVC structure.
+Uses erb, coffeescript, scaffolding_extensions, sinatra-authentication and has a basic MVC structure.